Sallust: Stylistically

 Quotations and commentaries "attest to the high status of Sallust's work in the first and second centuries CE".
 Among those who borrowed information from his works were Silius Italicus, Lucan, Plutarch, and Ammianus Marcellinus.
 Fronto used ancient words collected by Sallust to provide "archaic coloring" for his works.
-In the second century AD, Zenobius translated his works into Ancient Greek.
+In the 2nd century AD, Zenobius translated his works into Ancient Greek.
 Other opinions were also present.
 For example, Gaius Asinius Pollio criticized Sallust's addiction to archaic words and his unusual grammatical features.
 Aulus Gellius saved Pollio's unfavorable statement about Sallust's style via quote.
 According to him, Sallust once used the word transgressus meaning generally "passage [by foot]" for a platoon which crossed the sea (the usual word for this type of crossing was transfretatio).
 Though Quintilian has a generally favorable opinion of Sallust, he disparages several features of his style:

 For though a diffuse irrelevance is tedious, the omission of what is necessary is positively dangerous.
 We must therefore avoid even the famous terseness of Sallust (though in his case of course it is a merit), and shun all abruptness of speech, since a style which presents no difficulty to a leisurely reader, flies past a hearer and will not stay to be looked at again.

-His works were also extensively quoted in Augustine of Hippo's City of God; the works themselves also show up in manuscripts all over the post-Roman period and circulated in Carolingian libraries.
+His works were extensively quoted in Augustine of Hippo's City of God; the works themselves also show up in manuscripts all over the post-Roman period and circulated in Carolingian libraries.
 In the Middle Ages, Sallust's works were often used in schools to teach Latin.
 His brief style influenced, among others, Widukind of Corvey and Wipo of Burgundy.
 Petrarch also praised Sallust highly, though he primarily appreciated his style and moralization.
 During the French Wars of Religion, De coniuratione Catilinae became widely known as a tutorial on disclosing conspiracies.

-Friedrich Nietzsche credits Sallust in Twilight of the Idols (1889) for his epigrammatic style: "My sense of style, for the epigram as a style, was awakened almost instantly when I came into contact with Sallust" and praises him for being "condensed, severe, with as much substance as possible in the background, and with cold but roguish hostility towards all 'beautiful words' and 'beautiful feelings'".
+Friedrich Nietzsche credits Sallust in Twilight of the Idols (1889) for his own epigrammatic style: "My sense of style, for the epigram as a style, was awakened almost instantly when I came into contact with Sallust" and praises him for being "condensed, severe, with as much substance as possible in the background, and with cold but roguish hostility towards all 'beautiful words' and 'beautiful feelings'".
 Norwegian playwright Henrik Ibsen's first play Catiline (c.
 1849) was based on Sallust's story.